cloudfoundry/docs-bosh/content/guide/architecture/agent.md

 !!! tip
     All interactions with the blobstore rely on checksum verification to ensure the integrity of assets.

+ * Transport: HTTPS
+ * Authentication: Mutual TLS

 ### Registry

 !!! tip
-    The registry is being deprecated with newer versions of director, stemcells, and CPIs.
+    The registry is being deprecated with recent versions of director, stemcells, and CPIs.

+ * Transport: HTTP
+ * Authentication: Username, Password

 ## Additional Reading